GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ## `ChatMessageLayoutOptionsResolver`

 Almost anything related to the layout and appearance of the message cell can be done by subclassing [`ChatMessageLayoutOptionsResolver`](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptionsResolver.md).
-`ChatMessageLayoutOptionsResolver` has the `options` ([ChatMessageLayoutOptions](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)) instance property.
-This property holds available options for the cell.
+`ChatMessageLayoutOptionsResolver` uses function `optionsForMessage(at indexPath:,in channel:, with messages:)` which returns  `options` ([ChatMessageLayoutOptions](../ReferenceDocs/Sources/StreamChatUI/ChatMessageList/ChatMessage/ChatMessageLayoutOptions.md)) for the given cell to setup it's layout and options.

 ## Left-aligning all messages
  To left-align all messages inside MessageList, start by creating your custom left-aligned `MessageLayoutOptionsResolver` like this: